Karen has had several exotic pets; the hedgehog was the funniest-looking, but nothing beat the skunk for getting attention!

 Thank you, Farmer Rachel.
 I guess the main reason anyone would choose a hedgehog over a hamster is to see the looks on their friends' faces.

-Rachel Koski Nielsen from Pennsylvania, now farming in Minnesota on October 01, 2012:
+Rachel Koski Nielsen from from PA, now homesteading in MN on October 01, 2012:

 Interesting and cute hub!
 Can't say I'm much interested in having a pet hedgehog myself, but this was really awesome information.
 Great job!
 Voted up and more :)